Home

 Solar Radio Emissions at HF (go direct to HF Solar Radio) and VHF/UHF (go direct to e-CALLISTO)

 We started monitoring solar activity in May 2009 not long after the end of sunspot cycle 23 (fall 2008).
-We presently operate two detection systems for solar emissions, one in the HF frequency band and another in the VHF/UHF frequency bands.
-Solar radio emissions generally are related to flare activity.
+We presently operate three systems for monitoring solar emissions, all in the HF frequency band, located at Anchorage, Cohoe and Gakona (HAARP), Alaska.

+Solar radio emissions generally are associated with solar active regions and related to flare activity.
 Many solar radio emission have similar characteristics and are classified on the basis of their frequency and time (spectral and temporal) characteristics into seven types, Type I through Type VII with Types I through Type V being basic types and Types VI and VII being extensions of Type III and Type V. See table below for a summary of spectral classifications.

 Solar Radio Burst Spectral Classifications ~ General (see also table notes below)